not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-JSON.md

 }
 ```

-This shorthand notation can be used in all places where inputs are used, except when declaring a re-usable input as a direct child of the [component-pool](#component-pool) `inputs` list (where the full input notation must be used since an `id` must also be specified).
+This shorthand notation can be used in all places where inputs are used, except when declaring a re-usable input as a direct child of the [component-pool](#component-pool) `inputs` list (where the full input notation must be used since an `id` property must also be specified).

 ## output

 An output identifies a channel on one of the output ports of TimeSeq, either to assign a voltage to it through an [action](#action), or to read a voltage from it using a [value](#value).

 The output port is identified by the `index` property, using a number from `1` to `8`.
 The `channel` property identifies which (polyphonic) channel to use.
 Ports can have up to 16 channels.
-If to `channel` is specified, the first channel of the port will be used.
-In VCV Rack, a monophonic signal can be seen as a signal containing one channel.
+If no `channel` property is specified, the first channel of the port will be used.
+When working with monophonic output signals, either the `channel` property can be omitted, or it can be set to `1` (since in VCV Rack, a monophonic signal is considered to be a signal containing one channel).

 Note that TimeSeq will not validate how many channels are present on the output port.
 Assigning a value to a channel that is outside the current polyphonic channel count will not result in more channels becoming active on that output.
-TimeSeq will however remember any voltage updates done on all channels (even if they are outside of the current polyphonic channel count), and will assign those voltages to the channels if the channel count is changed using a [set-polyphony](#set-polyphony) *action*.
-Similarly, if a voltage is assigned to a channel that is outside of the current polyphonic channel count, a [value](#value) that uses that channel will still return the value that was assigned to it.
+TimeSeq will however remember any voltage updates done on all channels (even if they are outside of the current polyphonic channel count), and will assign those voltages to the channels if the channel count is changed afterwards using a [set-polyphony](#set-polyphony) *action*.
+Similarly, if a voltage is assigned to a channel that is outside of the current polyphonic channel count, a [value](#value) that references that channel on the output port will still return the value that was assigned to it.

 When a script is loaded or reset, all output ports of TimeSeq will be set to monophonic mode (i.e. have 1 channel), and all voltages on the output ports will be set to 0 volts.